Drill 28 ยท Multiple Choice ยท Unit 5: Mental and Physical Health

-AP Psychology: Categories of Psychological Disorders (Part 1) โ Drill 28 is a Multiple Choice practice drill covering Unit 5: Mental and Physical Health.
+AP Psychology: Categories of Psychological Disorders (Part 1) (Drill 28) is a Multiple Choice practice drill covering Unit 5: Mental and Physical Health.
 It contains 5 original questions created by Brian Stewart, a Barron's test prep author with over 20 years of tutoring experience.

 AP Psychology practice questions on anxiety disorders, OCD, PTSD, depressive disorders, and bipolar disorders.
 Scenario-based AP exam prep covering the categories of psychological disorders and cross-unit connections to biological bases of behavior.

-- A researcher is studying whether a new cognitive training app reduces symptom severity in adults who have been diagnosed with obsessive-compulsive disorder.
+Question 2.
+A researcher is studying whether a new cognitive training app reduces symptom severity in adults who have been diagnosed with obsessive-compulsive disorder.
 Participants are randomly assigned to either the app group or a waitlist control group.
 After twelve weeks, symptom severity is measured using a standardized OCD symptom rating scale.
 Which of the following is the dependent variable?

-- A clinical psychologist tracks a patient's mood across two years.
+Question 4.
+A clinical psychologist tracks a patient's mood across two years.
 The chart below summarizes the pattern (each row is roughly a three-month interval):

 | Interval | Dominant mood state | Key features reported |